Ankithakharvi/CODETECH-Task1/README.md

 - **Duration:** June 15th - July 15th 2024
 - **Mentor:** Neela Santhosh Kumar

-This code is for a single-page weather application named UrWeather.
-Here's an overview of the project, including its objective

-Objective:

-The objective of this project is to create a user-friendly web application that allows users to easily access weather information for any city.
-Functionality:
+ Here's a structured summary based on the information provided:

+**Objective:**
+- Create a user-friendly web application (UrWeather) for accessing weather information.
+- Users can enter a city name and retrieve current weather and hourly forecasts.

+**Functionality:**
-Users enter a city name in a search bar.
+- **Search Feature:** Users enter a city name and click "Search" to trigger weather lookup.
-Clicking the "Search" button triggers a weather lookup for the entered city.
-The application fetches weather data from the OpenWeatherMap API, including current temperature, weather description, and an icon.
-It displays the retrieved information on the screen:
-City name
-Current temperature in Celsius (°C)
-Weather description (e.g., cloudy, sunny)
+- **Current Weather Display:** Displays city name, current temperature (in Celsius), weather description (e.g., cloudy, sunny), and weather icon.
-Weather icon
-Additionally, the application fetches hourly forecasts for the next 24 hours (displayed in 3-hour intervals) and displays them in a scrollable section:
+- **Hourly Forecast Display:** Shows forecasts for the next 24 hours in 3-hour intervals.
+Each forecast includes time, weather icon, and temperature in Celsius.

-Time
-Weather icon
-Temperature in Celsius (°C)
-Technologies Used:
+**Technologies Used:**

-HTML: Defines the structure of the webpage, including the search bar, buttons, and weather information sections.
+- **HTML:** Defines structure (search bar, buttons, weather info sections).
-CSS: Styles the visual elements of the application, including layout, background image, fonts, colours, and formatting.
-JavaScript: Provides interactivity, handling user input (search), fetching weather data from the API, and displaying the weather information and forecast.
+- **CSS:** Styles layout, background, fonts, colors.
+- **JavaScript:** Enables interactivity (search handling, API data fetching, display).
-Bootstrap (optional): A CSS framework used for layout and pre-built components (like buttons).
+- **Bootstrap (optional):** CSS framework for layout and components.

-External APIs:
+**External APIs:**
+- **OpenWeatherMap API:** Provides weather data (current and hourly forecasts).

+**Summary:**
+- **UrWeather Application:** A user-friendly weather tool using OpenWeatherMap API.
-OpenWeatherMap API: Provides weather data for the specified location.
+- Provides current weather details and hourly forecasts for any city.
-Overall, this UrWeather application is a user-friendly weather information tool that leverages an external API to display current weather and hourly forecasts for a given city, fulfilling the objective of providing easy access to weather information.
+- Enhances accessibility to weather information through a web-based interface.

+This summary encapsulates the project's objectives, functionality, technologies used, and reliance on external APIs, highlighting its purpose as a weather forecasting web application.